 Nurses are the backbone of the health care system and they’re obviously in demand as the world navigates its way back from the darkest days of the pandemic.
 These roles are not only in hospitals, though.
 Organizations are looking for nurses to serve in long-term care facilities, schools, urgent care centers and more.
 The coronavirus is not the only reason for the demand for nurses: The need is being driven by a number of factors, including an aging population.
 Demand for nurses grew nearly 30% year-over-year in 2020.

-8/Health care supporting staff
+8/ Expat jobs abroad: health care supporting staff

 The coronavirus pandemic caused a sudden and sustained need for doctors and nurses, but it also created the same demand for the people who support health care professionals.
 These people help usher patients through the healthcare system, keep records in order for doctors and much more.
 Since 2019, hiring for these positions has increased more than 34%.

 9/ Nanny or au pair as a job for expats

 Working as a nanny or au pair is a great way of experiencing life in another country.
 Living with a family abroad also offers the opportunity to learn the language of the country and experience its everyday culture first hand.
 Many expats initially start their overseas adventure as au pairs before moving on to other jobs in their host country once they’ve gained some language skills.
 Just make sure you have the correct work permit for whatever job you’re pursuing.

-10/ Hospitality and tourism
+10/ Hospitality and tourism jobs for expats abroad

 The hospitality sector is a huge employer of expats: in the UK pre-pandemic and Brexit, it’s estimated that foreign workers accounted for 30% of hospitality workers.
 Many hotel chains are international companies, who can source employees from all over the world, from managers to chefs to front desk staff, to people working in communications and marketing.

 From working as a tour guide, to helping out in a resort or on a cruise ship, the tourism industry offers a wealth of opportunities for expats, particularly those with good language skills.
-After the pandemic, the industry is expected to boom, so start preparing for your career move now.

 Next steps to finding expat jobs abroad